miller-research/prediction-template/README.md

 # Prediction Registration Template
 **Version 1.0**

 _This template specifies the elements to include when registering theory-based predictions of future events.
 To use the template, copy the information below or access the template on a Google Doc [here](https://docs.google.com/document/d/1Iq1sbX_YSbOYaAXveBFmI5-wWQPm_VPi-zO4KO6_K4Y/edit?usp=sharing).
-For background on theory-based predictions, see the article ["Registering Theory-based Predictions"](https://www.cambridge.org/core/journals/ps-political-science-and-politics) published in_ PS: Political Science & Politics.
-If you have any questions or suggestions for improving the template, please contact Andrew Miller at millera@usna.edu.
+For background on theory-based predictions, see the article ["Registering Theory-based Predictions"](https://www.cambridge.org/core/journals/ps-political-science-and-politics) published in_ PS: Political Science & Politics. _If you have questions or suggestions for improving the template, please contact Andrew Miller at millera@usna.edu._

 ---